flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview/network-architecture-and-integration-system.md

 ### Edge Layer: The Role of Caddy

-At the entry point of every sfp pro Server instance sits Caddy, serving as both a reverse proxy and security gateway.
+At the entry point of every sfp pro server instance sits Caddy, serving as both a reverse proxy and security gateway.
 Think of Caddy as the system's front door - it's where all external connections first arrive and are properly routed to their destinations.

 ```mermaid
 graph TD